openplans/openblock-old/docs/install/aws.rst

   ``/etc/init.d/openblock-updaterdaemon``.
   The (empty) configuration file is at ``/home/openblock/scraper_config.py``.

+  TODO: deprecated, need to replace that with a crontab file.

 * ``logrotate`` is already configured to rotate the apache, django-background-task, and updaterdaemon logs, so they won't fill up your storage.